Harmony OS: Huawei’s Game-Changing Operating System

 The Harmony OS is built on a single application framework, a single kennel, and it is to operate the same core services regardless of the hardware.

-Huawei believes that by getting rid of redundant code and taking advantage of a more efficient model of scheduling that is based on a real-time “Deterministic Latency Engine,” which can relocate resources in real-time, its Harmony operating system represents a few steps above the monolithic and hybrid kennel architectures like Android and Linux respectively.
+Huawei believes that by eliminating redundant code and taking advantage of a more efficient scheduling model based on a real-time “Deterministic Latency Engine,” which can relocate resources in real-time, its Harmony operating system represents a few steps above the monolithic and hybrid kennel architectures like Android and Linux, respectively.

 Huawei claims that it looked beyond isolated hardware features and individual devices and instead focused on a pool of abilities and traits that can be combined to create a virtualized hardware level.

-This pool of resources cuts across broad characteristics like speakers, displays, cameras, and microphones, which are elements that repeat across different smart devices.
+This pool of resources cuts across broad characteristics like speakers, displays, cameras, and microphones, which repeat across different smart devices.

-Huawei reports that its harmony OS will function at home on a laptop or a mobile phone that carries a 12GB of RAM, as it will be at home on a smart light bulb with ordinary kilobytes of memory.
+Huawei reports that its Harmony OS will function at home on a laptop or a mobile phone with 12GB of RAM, as it will on a smart light bulb with ordinary kilobytes of memory.

 There are numerous potential benefits of using the Harmony operating system.

-The primary example presented by Huawei is the ability to switch between one device and another while using a particular app without experiencing any downtime.
+Huawei’s primary example is the ability to switch between devices while using a particular app without experiencing any downtime.

-An instance would be when you’re making a call on your phone and quickly switching it over to your vehicle dashboard while driving or switching it to your TV or tablet.
+An instance would be when you’re making a call on your phone and quickly switching it to your vehicle dashboard while driving or to your TV or tablet.

-An additional benefit is that the Harmony operating system applications will never require to be written for only one platform because of Huawei’s ARK compiler that supports multiple languages (The languages listed by Huawei include C/C++, Java, JS, and Kotlin).
+Another benefit is that Harmony operating system applications will never need to be written for only one platform because Huawei’s ARK compiler supports multiple languages.
+(The languages listed by Huawei include C/C++, Java, JS, and Kotlin.)

-You can see that this will reduce the overall development time and offer excellent compatibility across various devices without any extra stress or workload.
+This will reduce the overall development time and offer excellent compatibility across various devices without extra stress or workload.

-This will be good news for app developers, and it will help them save more time.
-However, for Android applications, they cannot work on the Harmony OS.
+This will be good news for app developers, as it will help them save more time.
+However, Android applications cannot work on the Harmony OS.

 It is, however, possible for the compiler to convert Android apps to Harmony OS without much stress.

-All of those mentioned above, coupled with the advanced security that is enabled by the macro kennel environment across devices, build up an exciting picture for developers, end-users, and Huawei as a company that seeks to take charge of the future of connected technology.
+All of the above, coupled with the advanced security enabled by the macro kennel environment across devices, paints an exciting picture for developers, end-users, and Huawei as a company that seeks to take charge of the future of connected technology.

-Harmony OS is no doubt what the future needs when it comes to smart technology.
-However, Huawei still has a long way to go, as no operating system can function in the absence of devices.
+Harmony OS is undoubtedly what the future needs regarding smart technology.
+However, Huawei still has a long way to go, as no operating system can function without devices.

-This means that until devices that run on the Harmony OS are created, there is no way to enjoy this operating system’s endless possibilities.
+This means that until devices that run on the Harmony OS are created, users cannot enjoy this operating system’s endless possibilities.

 So, What About Harmony OS Devices?

-Huawei has so much confidence in the fact that it knows it is one of the few tech giants with the required infrastructure to actualize all of its ambitions, and that is one fact that is difficult to argue.
+Huawei is so confident that it knows it is one of the few tech giants with the required infrastructure to actualize all of its ambitions, and that is one fact that is difficult to argue.

-Huawei currently has a massive investment in Cloud technology, produces its own Kirin silicone, and now stands at the heart of 5G technology around the globe.
+Huawei has made a massive investment in cloud technology, has produced its own Kirin silicone, and is now at the heart of 5G technology around the globe.

-The company can also boast of a booming device business spanning wearables, smartphones, tablets, computers, and lots more.
+The company can also boast a booming device business, including wearables, smartphones, tablets, computers, and more.

-And regardless of competition and technological advancements, Huawei has managed to stay relevant and maintain its spot as one of the best in the market.
+Despite competition and technological advancements, Huawei has remained relevant and one of the best in the market.

-Huawei is not scared of using its massive portfolio as a catapult for it to Mia operating system, as a matter of fact, the company has begun with its very first harmony operating system powered product, which is known as the Huawei vision Smart TV.
+Huawei is not afraid to use its massive portfolio to catapult to the Mia operating system.
+In fact, the company has begun with its very first Harmony operating system-powered product, the Huawei Vision Smart TV.

-This consumer-ready product was released in China, and the television showcases a few of the artificial intelligence-driven smart harmony operating system promises.
+This consumer-ready product was released in China, and the television showcases some of the promises of the artificial intelligence-driven smart harmony operating system.

-The intelligent television doubles as a hiLink control system for more than 900 IoT devices, and it is also possible for you to easily broadcast and share content from your phone directly to this television.
+The intelligent television doubles as a hiLink control system for more than 900 IoT devices, and you can easily broadcast and share content from your phone directly to this television.

-At present, this is the only Harmony OS-driven product we have officially seen, but the company has begun to tease some of the products we will see someday.
+This is the only Harmony OS-driven product we have officially seen, but the company has begun to tease other products we may see someday.

-Going by the roadmap seen at HDC, the rollout of harmony OS-powered devices will begin in the year 2020 with smart bands, smartwatches, personal computers, and vehicle head units.
+According to the roadmap seen at HDC, the rollout of Harmony OS-powered devices will begin in 2020 with smart bands, smartwatches, personal computers, and vehicle head units.

-By the year 2021, Huawei claims that it might expand Its new operating system to speakers and some other audio devices, and after the Year 2022, it should venture into the realm of VR glasses and more.
+Huawei claims that by 2021, it might expand its new operating system to speakers and some other audio devices, and after 2022, it should venture into the realm of VR glasses and more.

 Of all the devices, smartwatches are specifically a compelling case, mainly because Huawei has ventured into WearOS for the Huawei Watch GT.

-However, the good thing about the Harmony OS is that it is backward compatible, which means that existing Huawei wearables can transition into the Harmony OS in the future.
+However, the Harmony OS is backward compatible, meaning existing Huawei wearables can transition into it.

-However, one strange thing about the Old Woman released by Huawei is the absence of smartphones, which means that they might consider sticking to the Android OS for their smartphones during the use of harmony OS for other devices.
+However, one strange thing about the Old Woman released by Huawei is the absence of smartphones, which means they might consider sticking to the Android OS for their smartphones while using Harmony OS for other devices.

 Now, there is no clue as to what they have in mind when it comes to smartphones.